izidorome/camus/README.md

 First you need to have an Aurora cluster ARN and a Secret ARN.
 If don't have one yet, just follow the [Data API Getting Started Guide]("https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html").

-With that in hands, let's drop some query to our database:
+With that in hands, let's drop some query in our database:

 ```python
 import camus